BartekCK/file-storage-system/docs/adr/0003-add-database-for-auth-service-and-store-another-services-as-clients.md

 ## Context

-All services will expose authorised endpoints.
-App need to single place for simple authorization
+All services expose authorised endpoints.
+App need single place for simple authorization.

 ## Decision

 Additional creation client per service is overcomplicated for this kind of small app.
-Our auth service won't grow and the main task is to authorise services clients but all services are in the same root network.
+Auth service won't grow and the main task is to authorise services clients.
+All services are in the same root network.

 ## Consequences